Thomas-Gottwald/NLP4/README.md

 ```

 <ins>**<span style="font-size:13px;">Output:</span>**</ins>
-Output is a dictionary containting the similarity score of each quer_set paper with each corpus_set paper with the following format:
+Output is a dictionary containing the similarity score of each query_set paper with each corpus_set paper with the following format:
 ```json
 {"10.1177/0093650214565914": [[{"corpus_id": 0, "score": 0.8752286434173584}, {"corpus_id": 1, "score": 0.6487678289413452}]]}
 ```